 Everything listed here blew us away in its inventiveness, practicality, or just downright coolness.
 We didn’t even get into other great uses for the Pi such as a media center, as a way to access the web anonymously, or using the camera module.

 2017 was a huge year for everyone working with Raspberry Pi.
-Whether complete beginner or seasoned tinkerer.
+Whether a complete beginner or seasoned tinkerer.

 With the amount of projects using the Pi as their backbone going up every day, we can only guess what people will come up with in the year to come!
+You might even set up a Raspberry Pi printer!